The State of the Mechanical Science Market

 There are many people for whom the traditional American ideal of white-collar “success” just doesn’t appeal.
-These people are often hard workers and focused problem-solvers who prefer the physicality of working with their hands-on projects where success is objective: an engine roars to life, metals forge, or a massive turbine begins to spin.
-These are often the same people who grew up taking apart small household appliances just to put them back together again, who family and friends rely on to diagnose car troubles, and who draw true satisfaction from a long day of physical labor—not eight hours in a cubicle.
+These people are often hard workers and focused problem-solvers who prefer the physicality of working with their hands on projects where success is objective - an engine roars to life, metals forge, or a massive turbine begins to spin.
+These are often the same people who grew up taking apart small household appliances just to put them back together again, who family and friends rely on to diagnose car troubles, and who draw true satisfaction from a long day of physical labor - not eight hours behind a desk.

 Often, this disdain for time spent behind a desk doesn’t begin with a job.
 People who consider careers in the mechanical sciences might be the same people who don’t want to spend four years in a traditional classroom, killing themselves for a bachelor’s degree.
 Fortunately, many careers that fall under the mechanical sciences umbrella require shorter amounts of education, and much of that education comes in the form of hands-on training rather than book-based instruction.
-Mechanical sciences students and apprentices are usually able to learn what they need to succeed under the hood of a car, atop a wind turbine, or on a construction site, rather than in a classroom.
+Mechanical science students and apprentices are usually able to learn what they need to succeed under the hood of a car, atop a wind turbine or on a construction site, rather than behind a classroom desk.

 Beyond the strong drive many people have to work in mechanical sciences, the field is rife with opportunity.
-Because the world runs on mechanics—from cars to airplanes to pipes and refrigeration units—those able to service them are likely to always be in demand, no matter the overall economy.
+Because the world runs on mechanics – from cars to airplanes to pipes and refrigeration units – those able to service them will always be in demand, no matter the overall economy.

-The U.S. Department of Labor expects employment of installation, maintenance, and repair occupations to grow by seven percent between 2016 and 2026, resulting in 388,200 new jobs in that time.
+The U.S. Department of Labor expects employment of installation, maintenance, and repair occupations to grow as fast as average between now and 2033, with about 606,200 new jobs becoming available each year.

-While it’s impossible to know how new technologies will impact the opportunities available in the field (consider the wind turbine technician career, which is the second-fastest-growing occupation for the 2016–2026 timeframe, while it didn’t even rank in 2012), even established specialties like automotive service technicians and mechanics can expect solid growth, adding a projected 45,900 jobs by 2026.
+While it’s impossible to know how new technologies will impact the opportunities available in the field (consider the wind turbine technician career, which is currently the fastest-growing occupation across all industries 2023-2033, while it didn’t even rank in 2013), even established specialties like automotive service technicians and mechanics can expect solid growth, adding a projected 21,200 new jobs by 2026.

 Take a closer look at: Mechanical Sciences career options